linsalrob/PPPF/Schema.md

 Attribute | Value | Meaning
 --- | --- | ---
-gene_id | INTEGER PRIMARY KEY | The autoincremented ID.
+gene_rowid | INTEGER PRIMARY KEY | The autoincremented ID.
 accession | TEXT | The gene's accession number contig | TEXT | The contig where the gene is found start | INTEGER | The start position